 A Bill in Search of a Problem

-This bill is either a product of the fearmongering about “radical left” indoctrination or election year ploy to energize the conservative base.
+This bill is either a product of the fearmongering about “radical left” indoctrination or an election-year ploy to energize the conservative base.

 Reply